-Ms. Archambeau is the former Chief Executive Officer of MetricStream, Inc., a global provider of governance, risk, compliance and qualitymanagement solutions to organizations across diverse industries.
+Ms. Archambeau is the former Chief Executive Officer of MetricStream, Inc., a global provider of governance, risk, compliance and quality management solutions to organizations across diverse industries.
 She served in this role from the time she joined MetricStream in 2002 until 2018.
 Prior to joining MetricStream, Ms. Archambeau served as Chief Marketing Officer and Executive Vice President of Sales for Loudcloud, Inc., a provider of Internet infrastructure services; Chief Marketing Officer of NorthPoint Communications, a provider of local data network services; and President of Blockbuster, Inc.'s e-commerce division, where she launched the entertainment retailer's first online presence.
 Before she joined Blockbuster, Ms. Archambeau held domestic and international executive positions during a 15-year career at IBM Corporation.
-Ms. Archambeau has served as director of Okta, Inc., a provider of identity management solutions, since 2018, Nordstrom, Inc., a leading fashion retailer, since 2015, and Verizon Communications, Inc., since 2013.
+Ms. Archambeau has served as director of Okta, Inc., a provider of identity management solutions, since 2018, and Verizon Communications, Inc., since 2013.
+She has previously served as a director of Nordstrom, Inc., a leading fashion retailer.

-- · Nominating and Governance (Chair) - · Executive
+- Nominating and Governance (Chair) - Executive

-- · Nordstrom Inc.

-- · Okta, Inc.

-- · Verizon Communications, Inc.
+- · Okta, Inc. - Verizon Communications, Inc.

-- Executive leadership and management experience - · Software, technology and e-commerce - · Cybersecurity experience - Developing and marketing emerging technology software applications and solutions - Innovation, digital media and communications - Building and scaling consumer and B2B businesses in the technology industry - · Entrepreneurial perspective - Public company board experience
+- Executive leadership and management experience - · Software, technology and e-commerce - Cybersecurity experience - Developing and marketing emerging technology software applications and solutions - $\cdot\,$ Innovation, digital media and communications - Building and scaling consumer and B2B businesses in the technology industry - Entrepreneurial perspective - · Public company board experience

-Amy Woods Brinkley Founder, AWB Consulting, LLC
+Amy Woods Brinkley

+Founder, AWB Consulting, LLC